scoobhidu/loyaltytrooper/README.md

 ## I'm Rajat - a Student, Developer and Learner
+- 🔭 I’m currently working as a Flutter Intern at Ventura Securities
+- 📱 Flutter Developer at Google Developers Student Club (GDSC-MAIT)
 - ✍ B.Tech.(CSE) student at Maharaja Agrasen Institute of Technology, Delhi, India
-- 🔭 I’m currently working as a Flutter Intern at Ventura Securities
 - 🌱 I’m currently learning Machine Learning with Python and R
 - 👯 I’m looking to collaborate on open source
 - ⚡ Really like playing BasketBall and Badminton